- Whats New

 As we get ready to kick off another semester at the University of North Dakota, the Division of Student Affairs wants to provide faculty and staff with a brief overview of new resources and changes that may impact prospective and current students.

 Thank you for the important work you do in serving our students.
-I wish you much success in the upcoming year.
+I wish you much success in the upcoming semester.

 -Lori Reesor, Ph.D., Vice President for Student Affairs